-Olympus E-M1 versus Pentax K-3 II
+Olympus E-M1 vs Pentax K-3 II

-The Olympus OM-D E-M1 and the Pentax K-3 II are two enthusiast cameras that were officially introduced, respectively, in September 2013 and April 2015.
+The Olympus OM-D E-M1 and the Pentax K-3 II are two enthusiast cameras that were announced, respectively, in September 2013 and April 2015.
 The E-M1 is a mirrorless interchangeable lens camera, while the K-3 II is a DSLR.
 The cameras are based on a Four Thirds (E-M1) and an APS-C (K-3 II) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Pentax provides 24.1 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Pentax provides 24.1 MP.

 Body comparison: Olympus E-M1 vs Pentax K-3 II